-A change of 100 basis points in interest rates would have increased or decreased net assets as at the reporting date and investment income for the year by \$9,760,292 (2015 - \$8,867,436).
+A change of 100 basis points in interest rates would have increased or decreased net assets as at the reporting date and investment income for the year by \$9,295,326 (2016 - \$9,760,292).

-(h) Equity price risk:
+(g) Equity risk:

 The Trust's equity investments are listed on a number of different stock exchanges and as such, the values of the stocks are subject to market price fluctuations.
-For such investments, classified at fair value through profit or loss, a five percent increase in the relative stock exchanges at the reporting date would have increased equity by \$44,045,987 (2015 - an increase of \$50,720,012); an equal price movement in the opposite direction would have decreased equity by \$44,045,987 (2015 - a decrease of \$50,720,012).
+For such investments, classified at fair value through profit or loss, a five percent increase in the relative stock exchanges at the reporting date would have increased equity by \$51,434,055 (2016 - an increase of \$44,045,987); an equal price movement in the opposite direction would have decreased equity by \$51,434,055 (2016 - a decrease of \$44,045,987).

-8. Capital management:
+8. Net asset management:

-The Trust's policy is to maintain a capital base that grows with inflation to maintain the capital base in real terms and that allows the Trust to continue to make distributions to beneficiary organizations and to fund Trust operating costs.
+The Trust's policy is to maintain an invested asset base that grows with inflation and allows the Trust to continue to make distributions to beneficiary organizations and fund Trust operating costs.
 The Trust's goal is to produce and distribute income for tax purposes to the beneficiary organizations.
-The Trust attempts to distribute 4% of the five year moving average of the market value of the Trust assets.
-Beneficiary organizations borrow from the Trust when the income distributed is less than this 4% and repay loans when the income distributed is greater than the 4%.
+The Trust attempts to distribute 4% of the five-year moving average of the market value of the Trust assets.
+Beneficiary organizations borrow from the Trust when the income distributed is less than this 4% and repay capital loans when the income distributed is greater than the 4%.

-The Trust utilizes an investment strategy, asset allocation, and choice of available investment products to meet its capital management objectives of growing the Trust assets with inflation and distributing taxable income to the beneficiaries.
-There are no externally imposed capital requirements or changes in how capital is managed from the previous year.
-The Trust considers investment alternatives to balance the types of income being generated by Trust assets.
-In order for the Trust assets to grow with inflation, the income generated cannot be purely interest and dividends, but must also include gains in market values of the assets invested in.
+The Trust utilizes an investment strategy, asset allocation, and choice of available investment products to meet its objectives of growing the Trust assets with inflation and distributing taxable income to its beneficiaries.
+There have been no changes to the approach during the year.
+The Trust invests in alternative assets to balance the types of income being generated by Trust assets.
+In order for the Trust assets to grow with inflation, the income generated cannot be purely interest and dividends, but must also include gains in market values.

-- (a) The Trust has committed to provide funding to the Nunavut Elders' Pension Trust for the operation of the Nunavut Elders' Benefit Plan within limits established by the Trustees of The Trust. - (b) As at December 31, 2016, the Trust has committed \$57,500,000 CAD, \$190,832,500 US, £85,000,000 GBP, and €196,219,000 EUR to limited partnerships as part of this allocation.
-As at December 31, 2016, uncalled commitments total \$245,930,296 CAD which is comprised \$13,138,740 CAD, \$86,083,371 US, £31,322,542 GBP, and €46,103,998 EUR.
+- (a) The Trust has committed to provide funding to the Nunavut Elders' Pension Trust for the operation of the Nunavut Elders' Benefit Plan within limits established by the Trustees of The Trust. - (b) As at December 31, 2017, the Trust has committed \$107,500,000.00 CAD, \$190,832,500 US, £85,000,000 GBP, and €196,219,000 EUR to limited partnerships as part of this allocation.
+As at December 31, 2017, uncalled commitments total \$247,280,626 CAD which is comprised \$52,825,663 CAD, \$75,471,065 USD, £26,656,756 GBP, and €36,364,675 EUR.
 These commitments are called upon as they are required for the limited partnerships to purchase assets in accordance with their limited partnership agreements.